hinnes97/soc-rad-conv-fort/README.md

 Fortran radiative-convective equilibrium code using met office SOCRATES radiation code

 ## Getting started
 The main runscript for the code is `run.py`.
 The code should run on calling `python run.py`.
-Under the hood, this runscript calls `./build`, executing the compilation of the fortran code.
-The makefile is created using the GFDL tool `mkmf`, which should automatically handle the fortran dependencies of the main code
+Under the hood, this runscript uses `cmake` to create a `Makefile`, which is then compiles the fortran code.
+Hopefully if your system has a fortran compiler and netcdf installed, nothing needs to be changed in the build settings.

 SOCRATES source code is proprietry and not under version control here.
 The `src` directory should be put in the `src/socrates/` directory next to the `interface` directory.